MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-fact-objects/create-a-fact-object.md

   Tokens are a semi-structured representation of MicroStrategy expression text that includes object references.
 For example, let’s say a fact expression is "Revenue - Cost".
 When the fact expression is represented as tokens, the text is broken down into pieces (tokens) with information about what these pieces represent in the metadata: ("Revenue", Revenue_ID), ("-", Minus_ID), ("Cost", Cost_ID).

 - "tables": A list of tables that the "expression" applies to.
+Warehouse partition base tables and metadata partition mapping tables are not allowed here.

-  "dataType" is optional.
+- "dataType" is optional.
 If omitted, it calculates based on the first fact expression.

   Sample Request Header: